 - a.
 This rule governs judicial notice of an adjudicative fact only, not a legislative fact. - b.
 The court may judicially notice a fact that is not subject to reasonable dispute because it is a matter of mathematical or scientific certainty.
-For example, the court could take judicial notice that $10 \times 10 = 100$ or that there are 5280 feet in a mile. - c.
-The court must take judicial notice if a party requests it and the court is supplied with the necessary information. - d.
+For example, the court could take judicial notice that 10 x 10 = 100 or that there are 5280 feet in a mile. - c.
+The court - (1) may take judicial notice on its own or; - (2) must take judicial notice if a party requests it and the court is supplied with the necessary information. - d.
 The court may take judicial notice at any stage of the proceeding. - e.
-A party is entitled to be heard on the propriety of taking judicial notice and the nature of the fact to be noticed. - f.
+On a timely request, a party is entitled to be heard on the propriety of taking judicial notice and the nature of the fact to be noticed.
+If the court takes judicial notice before notifying a party, the party, on request is still entitled to be heard. - f.
 In a civil case, the court must instruct the jury to accept the noticed fact as conclusive.
 In a criminal case, the court must instruct the jury that it may or may not accept the noticed fact as conclusive.